hunterloftis/awaiting/readme.md

 // run a series of async functions const results = await a.series([foo, bar, baz])

-// map an array to an async function, throttling concurrency to 3 const pages = await a.map(urls, 3, async url => await fetch(url))
+// map an array to an async function with a concurrency of 3 const pages = await a.map(urls, 3, async url => await fetch(url))

 // await successes (ignoring errors)